• Skip to primary navigation

 Chicken Paprikash with Dumplings

-Incredibly delicious, this is chicken paprikash served with bread dumplings, aka Czech kuře na paprice.
-Let's take our time and enjoy this goodness together, I invite you to the table!
+This incredibly delicious dish is chicken paprikash served with bread dumplings, also known as Czech Kuře na paprice.
+Let's take our time to enjoy this goodness together—please join me at the table!

 Prevent your screen from going dark